freelancer/freelancer-oauth-demo-app/README.md

 # Demo OAuth Client for Freelancer.com API

 The Identity Demo Application is a demonstration web application writting in Python.
-It authenticates against accounts.freelancer-sandbox.com to allow a user to post projects via the Freelancer.com API sandbox.
+It authenticates against Freelancer.com Sandbox OAuth provider to allow a user to post projects via the Freelancer.com API sandbox.

 See https://developers.freelancer.com/ to learn more.